serv0id/infynish/README.md

 ## Why I made it

-Neither i was able to found any working solutions to do this task, nor I had enough hours to waste on this course at that moment.
+Neither was I able to found any working solutions to do this task, nor I had enough hours to waste on this course at that moment.

 ## How to use it